Panskura (community development block): Language and religion

 In 2011 census Hindus numbered 228,369 and formed 80.61% of the population in Panskura CD Block.
 Muslims numbered 54,538 and formed 19.25% of the population.
 Others numbered 396 and formed 0.14% of the population.
+In 2001, Hindus made up 78.08% and Muslims 21.78% of the population respectively.

+According to the 2011 census, 94.69% of the population spoke Bengali, 1.75% Khortha, 1.62% Santali and 1.55% Hindi as their first language.

 Rural poverty

 The District Human Development Report for Purba Medinipur has provided a CD Block-wise data table for Modified Human Poverty Index of the district.
 Panskura CD Block registered 21.00 on the MHPI scale.
 The CD Block-wise mean MHPI was estimated at 24.9.
 Eleven out of twentyfive CD Blocks were found to be severely deprived in respect of grand CD Block average value of MHPI (CD Blocks with lower amount of poverty are better): All the CD Blocks of Haldia and Contai subdivisions appeared backward, except Ramnagar I & II, of all the blocks of Egra subdivision only Bhagabanpur I appeared backward and in Tamluk subdivision none appeared backward.